 Review by Frank Plowright

-This fourth collection completes the gathering of The Batman Adventures from the 1990s, based on the groundbreaking and fondly recalled animated series, although it’s to be presumed that DC will progress to its successor, Batman and Robin Adventures.
+This fourth collection completes the gathering of The Batman Adventures from the 1990s, based on the groundbreaking and fondly recalled animated series, from which DC progresses to its successor, Batman and Robin Adventures.

 That sequel, however, lacked Kelley Puckett, whose deft plotting makes this series so enjoyable, and Mike Parobeck, whose remarkable cartooning brought these stories to life.
 Not that they’re ever- present here, mind.
 Several other writers are showcased, yet only Ty Templeton, who’d write the follow-up series, really nails the mood.
 That contributors with the experience of Alan Grant don’t quite hit the style speaks volumes for Puckett’s accomplishment.
 It’s surprising that even Paul Dini and Bruce Timm, then producing the animated series, fall below the standard he sets, although Timm’s commentary on Mad Love and Other Stories details the rushed circumstances under which their extended tale guest starring the Demon was produced.
 It’s padded and disappointing.